Decor Around a TV– I’ve worked with homeowners, renters, and small-space dwellers for years, and one complaint never…

 Expert note: Floating consoles create negative space underneath, which visually lightens the TV wall.

-Shelving Around the TV
+Shelving Styled Around the TV

 I use this ratio constantly: